hawkinsw/medava/README.md

 }
 ```

 The method `getMedicineName` will return to the caller a copy of the name of the medicine.
-We specified that clients (and derivers) can invoke it (`public`).
+We specified that clients (and derivers) can invoke it by giving it the `public` access modifier.
 Great.
 That was easy.

 The only other method that we want to implement now is a method that will return `true` or `false` depending on whether the medicine remains safe if subjected to a particular temperature range.
 Given two temperatures, a low temperature and a high temperature, the method will return `true` if the medicine is safe at a temperature in that range and returns `false` if it would become unsafe at any temperature in that range.
 Write the following method in the `Medicine` class to accomplish this functionality: